tomeshnet/toronto-community-network-docs/src/network/supernode4.md

 ![image](images/supernode4-view.jpg)

-Supernode 4 is located on top of 4000 Lawrance Ave, Toronto, alongside Cisco-deployed infrastructure belonging to the City of Toronto.
+Supernode 4 is located on top of 4000 Lawrence Ave, Toronto, alongside Cisco-deployed infrastructure belonging to the City of Toronto.

 ## Network